Providing the best defense against people charged with committing violent crimes

-A conviction for violent crimes such as domestic violence, assault and battery, and murder can carry severe, life-altering consequences.
+A conviction for violent crimes such as domestic violence, assault and battery, or felonious assault can carry severe, life-altering consequences.
 Whether those consequences include fines, community service or jail or prison time, you need an experienced defense attorney on your side.

-The Michigan violent crimes lawyers at Barberi Law, have seven decades of combined experience guiding clients through the legal process.
-As former prosecutors, we know both sides of the criminal justice system.
-It will be our goal to limit your exposure to consequences and shield you from the full force of the criminal justice system.
+The Michigan violent crimes lawyers at Barberi Law, have over five decades of combined experience guiding clients through the legal process.
+As a former prosecutor, Joe Barberi knows both sides of the criminal justice system.
+It will be Barberi Law’s goal to limit your exposure to consequences and shield you from adverse consequences from the criminal justice system.
 Clients come to our offices with several questions, such as:

 - What happens if you’re a minor arrested for a violent crime?